Hanauma Bay corals and reef ecosystem

 The ubiquitous coral reef ecosystem surrounding the Hawaiian coastline is a complex structure.
-It is a haven for many life forms and helps to purify water, provide food and protect the coast from sediments and storms.
+It is a haven for many life forms.
+It also helps purifing water, providing food and protecting the coast from sediments and storms.
 The corals are the lifeblood of the underwater symbiosis between different species.

 People that dive and snorkel at Hanauma Bay will find literally thousands of life forms, including hard and soft corals, green sea turtles, multicolored fish of all sizes, octopuses, eels, algae, sea anemones, mushrooms, crustaceans, worms, etc. Although the coral reef is constantly growing, it faces difficulties such as human intervention for example.
-The branches of the corals are incredibly delicate and can be destroyed even with a little contact.
+The branches of the corals are incredibly delicate.
+Unfortunately people can destroy them just with a little contact.

 As long as we have the opportunity to enjoy Hanauma Bay, we must remember that we are only guests and we have to respect this wealth.
 The basic rule is watch but don’t touch!